MariusAvosse/LaravelCRUDProject/README.md

 This is a very simple CRUD project with Laravel using a login form

-Just clone the repository and make this commands: composer install php artisan serve and then enjoy
+Just clone the repository and make this commands: composer install;
+php artisan serve;
+and then enjoy